 By enrolling in an online CPR certification course, you’ll learn more than just how to perform CPR.
 These classes also provide you with foundational medical information about the human body and how CPR actually works to aid the victim.

 So, how exactly does CPR work?
-Following cardiac arrest (or a similar type of medical emergency), the heart stops, making it unable to pump blood, oxygen, and vital nutrients throughout the body.
+Following cardiac arrest (or a similar medical emergency), the heart stops beating, making it unable to pump blood, oxygen, and vital nutrients throughout the body.
 Within just a few minutes, this lack of circulation can be fatal for the victim.

-This is where CPR comes into play.
+It is where administering CPR is vital.
 With cycles of chest compressions and rescue breaths, you can help keep the victim stable.
-Chest compressions work to mimic how the heart pumps to keep blood and oxygen circulating throughout the body.
+Chest compressions mimic how the heart pumps to keep blood and oxygen circulating throughout the body.
 Rescue breaths provide vital oxygen directly to the victim.

 HOW DO I KNOW WHEN TO PERFORM CPR?

 In the event of a medical emergency, it can be confusing to know whether or not you should even attempt CPR.
 Especially if you didn’t see the accident occur, how do you know for sure that CPR will be the most effective action to take?
 This is an especially critical question because, following a cardiac arrest or other medical emergency, time is truly of the essence.

 Here are the signs to look for when determining whether you should perform CPR:

 - The victim isn’t breathing: If the victim isn’t breathing, you should start CPR immediately.
 Watch their chest to see if it’s rising and falling, and listen carefully over their mouth for a few seconds to determine if they have a steady breath.
 Even if the victim lets out an occasional gasping breath, they need CPR.

 - The victim is unresponsive: If the victim is unconscious or unresponsive, this is a sign that you should provide CPR and use an automated external defibrillator (AED) if available.